 My story is kind of twofold.
 I am a patient myself but I am also a provider.
 My passion for pursuing a career as a Registered Dietitian with advanced training and credentials, dates to the day of my diagnosis of Severe Crohn’s Disease.
 My own personal integrative and functional medical journey has not only allowed me to learn how to advocate for myself but also advocate, empathize, and connect with my patients on a much deeper level.
 I personally know how debilitating gastrointestinal conditions can be on a pediatric and now adult patient level affecting day to day quality of life.
 Not only has the Specific Carbohydrate Diet given me my life back, I have been in remission for over six years from this diet therapy alone.
 This diet has fueled a passion inside of me for wanting to share all I have learned and experienced with others suffering from these debilitating digestive diseases and to just have another tool in your complicated IBD toolboxes.
-Specifically, I have a very strong interest in the therapeutic nutrition management of Pediatric Inflammatory Bowel Disease.
-Completing my Master’s degree has allowed me the opportunity to become further educated on managing these advanced disease states, while being a walking advocate for children and adults with chronic illnesses by personally demonstrating how to use food as medicine.
+Completing my Master’s degree has allowed me the opportunity to become further educated on managing these advanced disease states, while being a walking advocate for individuals with chronic illnesses by personally demonstrating how to use food as medicine.
 I am on a mission to raise awareness for my IBD patients and to help find a better path for patients everywhere.

 Food is medicine.
 We see this not only in diets like the Specific Carbohydrate Diet, which can resolve inflammation and recover a person with IBD from debilitating symptoms, but with the many other evidenced-based nutrition therapies used to manage and improve GI disease and dysfunction.
 Diet and nutrition's healing effect is also seen in IBS (irritable bowel syndrome), SIBO (small intestinal bacterial overgrowth), GERD, Gastritis, Peptic Ulcer Disease, Short Bowel Syndrome, Gastroparesis, Malabsorption Disorders, Food Allergies/Sensitivities/Intolerances, Hepatitis, and the list goes on.